mohak3300/datahub-learn/network-documentation/avalanche/tutorials/create-mint-and-transfer-nft.md

 ## Introduction

 Avalanche is a global financial network for the issuance and trade of digital goods.
 On Avalanche, these digital goods are represented as tokens, which can be assets or utilities.
 Some tokens are **fungible**, which means that one token is interchangeable for any other one token.
-Real-world currency is fungible, for example; one $5 note is treated as being the same as any other $5 note.
+Real-world currency is fungible, for example; one $5 note is treated as being the same as any other $5 note but let's say for AVAX the value is not constant it changes as its financial network grows.

 Avalanche also supports non-fungible tokens \(NFTs\).
 By definition, each NFT is unique and not perfectly interchangeable for any other NFT.
 For example, there could be an NFT that represents ownership of a real-world piece of art; each piece of art, like each NFT, is unique.
 NFTs represent digital scarcity and may prove to have even greater utility than traditional fungible tokens.